California Mortgage

 National Housing Market David Lehrer, Chief Economist of the National Association of Realtors discussed the challenges with home sales and California mortgage loans.
 He released a popular book in 2005, Are You Missing the Real Estate Boom?
 In the book, Leher reveals his theory “Why home values will climb through the end of the decade and how to profit by them.”
 He later changed the title to that book to Why the Real Estate Boom Will Not Bust and How You Can Profit from It.

-He might want to rethink his book title again because, 2007 through 2009 recorded a record number of California foreclosures and home prices plunged across the state.
+He might want to rethink his book title again because, 2008 through 2011 recorded a record number of California foreclosures and home prices plunged across the state.
+Finally in 2012, house values began to rebound across the state because of strong real-estate sales and record low California mortgage rates.
+We anticipate 2013 and 2014 will be robust year for the California housing sectors.

 CENTURY 21 Award, headquartered in San Diego, saw a great opportunity to use the System's affiliation with Major League Baseball to secure a marketing program with the San Diego Padres, for example.